sowole-aims/dlbc-data-science-academy/staff.md

 ---
 layout: page
 title: Staff
-description: A listing of all the program staff members and Volunteers.
+description: A listing of all the course staff members.
 ---

 # Staff

-Our dedicated staff and volunteers at the DLBC Data Science Academy are here to support your learning journey and provide you with the guidance and resources you need to succeed.
+Our dedicated staff at the DLBC Data Science Academy are here to support your learning journey and provide you with the guidance and resources you need to succeed.

 ## Instructors